rsalmaso/grin3/README.rst

 grin
 ====

+[this is a port of original grin to python3]

 I wrote grin to help me search directories full of source code.
 The venerable GNU grep_ and find_ are great tools, but they fall just a little short for my normal use cases.